Adoptee Psychology, Genetics, the Unnatural Act of Adopting and Questions for Adoptive Parents

 I am at this church weekly for the spiritual, intellectual, and suburb musical performances of our choir and musicians.

-Today’s guest minister, Reverend Sally Hamlin, participated in a service inspired and encouraged by Debra Hafner, an ordained Unitarian Universalist minister, sexologist and Director of the Religious Institute.
+Today’s guest minister, Reverend Sally Hamlin, participated in a service inspired and encouraged by Debra Hafner, an ordained Unitarian Universalist minister, sexologist and Director of the Religious Institute. http://www.huffingtonpost.com/rev-debra-haffner/honor-thy-mother-reducing_b_549650.html

-There was this responsive reading:
+This was the responsive reading: http://www.religiousinstitute.org/sites/default/files/initiatives/Rachel_Sabbath_Responsive_Reading_Mothers_Day_0.pdf

 A Responsive Reading for Mother’s Day